18 Tricks to Squeeze More into All of Your Storage Spaces

 Adjust your shelves

 “That’s the number-one thing I do in almost every home,” says Heller.
 “They’re too high and have maybe four inches of open vertical space on each shelf.
 You’ve lost a foot and a half of storage space.”
 Most shelves are adjustable, so change their heights to suit your needs, rather than becoming a slave to the way they were installed.
 Mellen suggests measuring the tallest object you’d keep in each space, then adding 1.5 to 2 inches so you have room to slide items out.
+Got too many books?
+Find out how to organize your books efficiently.

 Create your own shelves